drocheam/optrace/docs/source/details/color.rst

 The rendered images were created using the :ref:`example_prism`.
 Since all spectral wavelengths create colors beyond the sRGB gamut, this leads to an extreme case.
 In the first image the lightness component is pictured, the following images should be the colored version of this lightness image.
-With the Absolute Colorimetric rendering intent one can see not only the colors having different saturation, but the lightness gradient is different compared to the first image.
+With the Absolute Colorimetric rendering intent, one can see not only the colors having different saturation, but the lightness gradient is different compared to the first image.
 This can especially be seen around :math:`x = 1.3` mm to :math:`x= 1.4` mm.
 While the lightness values were in fact unchanged, this subjective difference comes from the Helmholtz-Kohlrausch effect :footcite:`HelmKohlWiki`, which describes that color saturation can lead to